DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 Other types FAIR/openness metrics are not supported in the current knowledge model, yet technically possible.

 ### The Preview tab
-Use the privew tab for previewing your finalized plan as you go along.
+Use the privew tab for previewing your finalised plan as you go along.

 ### The Documents tab
 Use the Documents tab to export finalised plans in different formats.
 Currently, html and pdf are supported.